-Mindfulness is a very practical way to regain control of your thoughts, feel calmer and more present.
+Mindfulness practice is a very practical way to regain control of your thoughts and feel calmer and more aware of the present moment.
 It’s a practice that can benefit people from all walks of life and it can take on many forms.

 Since then, several recent research studies have linked mindfulness practices to a staggering collection of health benefits.

-When practicing mindfulness, the aim is to watch your thoughts without being attached to them.
-It sounds strange but the truth is we are not our thoughts.
+When practising mindfulness, the aim is to watch your thoughts without being attached to them.
+It sounds strange, but the truth is we are not our thoughts.

 The not-so-good news is that mindfulness requires patience and practice!
-There are many ways one can practice mindfulness and as you get started on your journey toward better self-awareness (or perhaps you are already well along the path) you will find what works best for you.
+There are many ways one can practice mindfulness, and as you get started on your journey toward better self-awareness (or perhaps you are already well along the path), you will find which mindfulness techniques works best for you.